Corporate governance

 Communication & Culture

-Previously the Community, this division was renamed as part of organisational changes in 2023, which included moving the sustainability team to Finance.
-The new name refers to both internal and external communication and the division’s key role in shaping and fostering corporate culture.
-The division incorporates human resources, marketing, education, PR, economic research, management of property and equipment, security and canteen operation.
+The division is responsible for external and internal communication and plays a key role in shaping and fostering the Bank’s corporate culture.
+The division incorporates human resources, marketing, education for employees and customers, PR, economic research, property and equipment, security and canteen operation.

-Compliance, Legal Services and Business Strategy & Corporate Management
+Compliance, Legal Services and Business Strategy & Process Management

-Three departments operate across the Bank and are directly under the CEO.
+Three departments operate across the Bank and are directly under the CEO's Office.
 Compliance carries out risk-based internal control to ensure that managers and employees carry out their duties in accordance with the policies, rules and processes the Bank has adopted.
 Legal Services offers legal counsel to all departments and divisions and works to ensure that the Bank's activities accord with laws and regulations.
-Business Strategy & Corporate Management supports the CEO in strategy formulation, creates business plans, furthers the Bank's goals and maintains a clear and holistic view of operations.
-Jointly, these units participate in shaping and implementing policies and methodologies based on the Bank’s strategy.
+Business Strategy & Process Management supports the CEO in strategy formulation, creates business plans, furthers the Bank's goals and maintains a clear and holistic view of operations.
+Jointly, these units participate in shaping and implementing a clear strategy for the future, enhance good corporate governance and support the Bank complying with both external and internal rules at each time.

 Internal Audit